olivhoenen/imas-data-dictionary/docs/data_types.rst

 .. note::

-    Please check the Access Layer documentation for more information how these data types map to the programming language that you use.
+    Please check the :ref:`Access Layer documentation <AL docs>` for more information how these data types map to the programming language that you use.

-    .. todo:: Link to AL docs

 Structural data types
 ---------------------

-.. dd:data_type:: struct
+.. dd:data_type:: structure

     A structure node.